 I first encountered Boydell and Brewer through their stall at the Leeds International Medieval Congress at some point in the 1990s, which is when I met Caroline Palmer, and because I had got to know Caroline, Boydell was the first publisher I thought of when I was looking to publish my first book.

-Dr SARAH SALIH is Senior Lecturer in Medieval English, King's College London.
+This guest post is written by Dr Sarah Salih, a Senior Lecturer in Medieval English, King’s College London.